 The study of languages addresses two strands: communicating and understanding.
 Communicating encompasses socialising, informing, creating, translating and reflecting.
 Understanding encompasses systems of language, language variation and change, and the role of language and culture.
-Through their studies, students learn to:

-- Communicate in the specific language they are learning - Understand the relationship between language, culture and learning - Develop intercultural capability, including understanding of and respect for diversity and difference, and an openness to different experiences and perspectives - Recognise and understand the differences and similarities between different language systems (such as grammar, syntax, phonetics and semantics) - Understand themselves as communicators - Develop proof-reading and self-correction skills - Acquire knowledge of the different text types - Develop confidence speaking to and presenting in front of their peers - Develop metacognitive skills such as self-reflection, self-assessment and problem solving skills.
+- Communicate in the specific language they are learning - Understand the relationship between language, culture and learning - Develop intercultural capability, including understanding of and respect for diversity and difference, and an openness to different experiences and perspectives - Recognise and understand the differences and similarities between different language systems (such as grammar, syntax, phonetics and semantics) - Understand themselves as communicators - Develop proof-reading and self-correction skills - · Acquire knowledge of the different text types - Develop confidence speaking to and presenting in front of their peers - Develop metacognitive skills such as self-reflection, self-assessment and problem solving skills.

-The study of languages is compulsory for Year 7 and 8.
+The study of languages is compulsory.